estarter/blog/_posts/2018-01-05-configure-ci-for-java-doing-encryption.md

 categories: java ci
 ---

-# How to configure CI server for java projects doing encryption

 ## Problem
 You have an CI server building the java projects in encryption domain.
 These projects use a java security libs and requires a lot of random data.